 The Ultimate Guide to the Consumer Directed Personal Assistance Program (CPDAP)

 CDPAP is a fantastic program that allows home care consumers to hire the caregiver of their choice, including most family members and friends.
 If you’re looking into CDPAP for the first time, you probably have a lot of questions.
-We at Edison Home Health Care have developed this guide to help you understand how the program works, answer your questions, and give you the tools you’ll need to enroll in CDPAP.
+We at Edison Home Health Care have developed this guide to help you understand how the program works, answer your questions, and give you the tools you’ll need to enroll.

 Want to start your CDPAP enrollment straight away?